ServiceNow UX design is a service to ensure your organization with top quality user experience while using the platform.

 User research – to provide knowledge about end users, their behaviors and workflows.
 These allow to empathize with end users and set the background for the delivery of solutions tailored to their needs and POVs (points of view).

-Research & brainstorming – the review of available out of the box and other possible custom-made solutions.
+Research & brainstorming – the review of available ready-made and other possible custom-made solutions.

 Prototyping – design of the high-level information architecture that provides: